Academy Login

 Allocation Depends on Your Goals

-While real estate is often a welcome addition to a well-rounded, globally diversified portfolio, as I said earlier the advantages are accompanied by portfolio performance that may often deviate from “the norm.”
-For that reason, real estate requires a patient, long-term approach to participating in its risks and expected returns, much the same approach we advocate for any other investing.
-If you don’t have the time or risk tolerance to let real estate do its thing, then you’re probably better off avoiding it altogether.
+While real estate is often a welcome addition to a well-rounded, globally diversified portfolio, the advantages are accompanied by portfolio performance that may deviate from “the norm.”
+Therefore, it requires a patient, long-term approach to participate in its risks and expected returns, much the same approach we advocate for any other investment.
+If you don’t have the timeline or risk tolerance to let real estate do its thing, you’re probably better off avoiding it altogether.

 Are You Ready for a Challenge?